Vocal Cord Dysfunction (VCD)

 Call for an Appointment 855-855-6484

-Our voice specialists use the latest diagnostic tests along with their years of experience to determine whether you have vocal cord dysfunction (VCD), also known as paradoxical vocal fold movement (PVFM).
-Specially trained speech-language pathologists help you understand the common triggers for VCD episodes and teach you breathing exercises to help relax the throat and ease your symptoms.
+Our voice and breathing specialists use the latest diagnostic tests along with their years of experience to determine whether you have vocal cord dysfunction, better described as inducible laryngeal obstruction (ILO) or exercise-induced laryngeal obstruction (EILO).
+Specially trained speech-language pathologists help you understand common triggers for ILO and EILO episodes and teach you breathing techniques to ease your symptoms.

 Find a Vocal Cord Dysfunction (VCD) Doctor